serverlessworkflow/specification/specification.md

 Reusable workflows are referenced by their `id` property via the SubFlow action `workflowId` parameter.

-For the simple case, `subFlow` can be a string containing the `id` of the sub-workflow to invoke.
+For the simple case, `subFlowRef` can be a string containing the `id` of the sub-workflow to invoke.
 If you want to specify other parameters then a [subFlowRef](#SubFlowRef-Definition) should be provided instead.

 Each referenced workflow receives the SubFlow actions data as workflow data input.